3.2 Responsibilities of All Student Organizations

 • Inactive: Organization has previously been classified as an RSO/DSO/CSO but is not active for the current calendar year.

-Failure to comply with these guidelines should be immediately reported to the Student Involvement Center and/or the Office of Student Responsibility and Community Standards for an investigation, charter review, and resolution with the student members and/or the Student Organization.
+Failure to comply with these guidelines should be immediately reported to the Student Involvement Center and/or the Office of Student Responsibility and Community Standards for an investigation, possible review of recognition, and resolution with the student members and/or the Student Organization.